Radio Over-the-Air Help and FAQ

 What is the BBC?

 The BBC is the British Broadcasting Corporation.
 KQED Radio airs BBC World Service, the BBC's worldwide news program.
-The program is broadcast from London in 43 languages, and is distributed in the U.S. by PRI.
+The program is broadcast from London in 43 languages, and is distributed in the U.S. by APM.

 How can I get a tape, CD or transcript of a program?